isoteriksoftware/express-response-helper/README.md

 });
 ```
 <br></br>
-**.failTooManyRequests([description] [, code] [, message])**: Returns a response with a status code of 429 by default.
+**.failTooManyRequests([description] [, code])**: Returns a response with a status code of 429 by default.
 Useful when the client has called an API endpoint too many times.
 This might be due to some form of throttling or rate limiting.
 All parameters are optional:
   - `description` can be a string, an object or an array of error messages indicating what went wrong.
 The value is **Too Many Requests** by default.
   - `code` can be used to specify a custom error code (it doesn't have to be a number).
 When it is null, the `status` code will be used.
 It is null by default.
-  - `message` will be returned as the response body in place of a json body.
-Since this function will always return a non-null json response, this parameter is not that useful.
-You will often ignore it.

 Example:
 ```javascript
 app.get('/data', function(req, res) {